 - The registration to ECCE13 from EFCE

-The award will be presented during a Special Session of the 13th European Congress of Chemical Engineering – ECCE13, which will be held in Berlin, Germany, on 19-23 September 2021.
+The award will be presented during a Special Session of the 13th European Congress of Chemical Engineering – ECCE13, which will be held virtually on 19-23 September 2021.

 PhD theses or papers published between 01.01.2018 and 31.12.2020 may be nominated for evaluation, with a closing date of